 The image of tens of thousands of small silver fish just under the surface of the water captures your imagination right from the beginning.
 So, it should come as no surprise that word spreads fast across Newfoundland and Labrador when these fish start rolling onto our shore with the waves.

 These silver fish are capelin.
 They come to our beaches every year to spawn, and their arrival is a spectacle that draws in thousands of birds and whales who often put on a show of their own.
 Not to mention throngs of people who have it on their bucket list to experience the natural phenomenon of the annual capelin roll.
 It’s an event that is as unusual as it is unpredictable.
 And though the exact date is difficult to predict, it typically happens mid-June or July.

-The arrival of the capelin heralds the beginning of summer weather, along with a chance to spy humpbacks coming to feed on these slender, speedy fish.
+The arrival of the capelin heralds the beginning of summer weather, along with a chance to spy humpback whales coming to feed on these slender, speedy fish.
 And they’re also a traditional delicacy, fresh from the ocean for a short season.

 Many people visit capelin hotspots like Middle Cove beach, just outside St. John’s, to see if the capelin roll has begun.
 The fact that there are 30 different coves across the province named for capelin indicates the widespread fascination with the annual tradition.
-Every year is different, but you might to able to catch the capelin rolling at one of these notable beaches or secluded spots: DFO list re other locations.
-To stay up to date on capelin locations, there’s also a hashtag for reporting sightings: #CapelinRoll2017.
-People who spot capelin can let others know on Twitter by using the hashtag, which is updated annually.
+To stay up to date on capelin locations, visit www.ecapelin.ca.
+People who spot capelin can also let others know on Twitter by using the hashtag #CapelinRoll20XX and insert the current year, which is updated annually.